🔧

 Resuming Sessions

-ripperdoc --resume
+ripperdoc --continue

 Session Commands